 Why Do People Use DMSO for Herpes?

-Users say DMSO works by passing through the membranes of cells.
-Their thinking is that this enables the drug to enter the cell of the herpes virus and kill it from within.
-DMSO contains oxygen, and they say no virus can live in an oxygenated environment.
-The oxygen prevents the virus cells from multiplying, so the outbreak heals quickly.
+Users believe DMSO can enter herpes virus cells and kill them from within.
+They cite DMSO’s oxygen and say no virus can live in an oxygenated environment.
+The oxygen supposedly prevents the virus from multiplying, so the outbreak heals quickly.

-A problem with DMSO is that it can’t be tested in double-blind studies.
-This is because garlic smell side effect makes it immediately clear which test subjects were being given the drug and which ones a placebo.
+Unfortunately, researchers can’t test DMSO in double-blind studies.
+Its garlic smell makes it obvious which test subjects have the drug and which ones have a placebo.
 This makes it difficult to conduct clinical trials.
-Another issue is that drug companies are concern that the garlic smell will make the drug difficult to sell to doctors and the public.
+Drug companies are concerned that the garlic smell will make the drug difficult to sell to doctors and the public.